Sourdough Discard Apple Muffins

 You should always make muffins, pancakes, and waffles soon after you make the batter.
 It’s always better to bake muffins and then freeze them if you want to make them in advance.

 Yes!
-Muffins freeze very well.
-After they have cooled, place them in a freezer bag and remove all of the air.
+Muffins freeze well.
+Put cooled muffins into a freezer bag and remove all of the air.
 You can let them warm at room temperature, or pop them in a warm oven to defrost.

 - butter for greasing or muffin liners